 Most sciatica is misdiagnosed and cases theorized to be caused or worsened by flat feet are no exceptions.
 There are simply so many possible sources of sciatica that it is difficult to pin down a singular exact causation.
 In fact, many patients suffer pain due to a multitude of causative contributors working together.
 Worse still, some of these contributory factors are psychoemotional in origin and not structural/physical.

 The human body is wonderful in its innate ability to adapt.
 There is no reason to think that it is incapable of adapting to flat feet, since the condition is very common and most affected people do not demonstrate sciatica or any problem as a result of their fallen arches.
-Therefore, we caution patients to always get more than one diagnostic opinion and be very wary of accepting a diagnosis of flat-footed sciatica, especially if this verdict is a revision of a previous diagnosis or the condition does not respond favorably to indicated conservative care within the expected therapeutic timeline.
+Therefore, we caution patients to always get more than one diagnostic opinion and be very wary of accepting a diagnosis of sciatica from flat feet, especially if this verdict is a revision of a previous diagnosis or the condition does not respond favorably to indicated conservative care within the expected therapeutic timeline.